wwuoti/blog/src/posts/blog/linux-monitor-overclock.md

 #### Ignore manufacturer EDID

 To force your custom resolution on Linux, you'll need to ignore the default EDID ([Extended Display Identification Data](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data)) used.
-Display manufacturers specify various information on their displays inside EDID,
+Display manufacturers specify various information on their displays inside the EDID, including which refresh rates should be supported by the panel.

 If you're using Nvidia proprietary drivers, you can specify: